SasView/sasview/sasview/README.txt

         - If the documentation window remains stubbornly blank, try installing a different browser and set that as your default browser.
 Issues have been noted with Internet Explorer 11.
+        - Check for Updates may fail (with the status bar message ' Cannot connect to the application server') if your internet connection uses a proxy server.
+Tested resolutions for this are described on the website FAQ.
         - The copy and paste functions (^C, ^V) in the batch mode results grid require two clicks: one to select the cell and a second to select the contents of the cell.